EndPointCorp/end-point-blog/2012/04/20/byte-swap-entire-file-using-perl.html.md

 (Of course there are more efficient ways to handle this, but for a quick and dirty job this may just be what you need.)

-We use the -0777 option to ensure perl reads the input file in its entirety and doesn't affect newlines, etc.
+We use the -0777 option to ensure perl reads the input file in its entirety and doesn’t affect newlines, etc.